sj26/mailcatcher/README.md

 * Forward mail to rendering service, maybe CampaignMonitor?
 * Package as an app?
 Native interfaces?

+## Thanks

+MailCatcher is just a mishmash of other people's hard work.
+Thank you so much to the people who have built the wonderful guts on which this project relies.

-## License
+## Copyright

-MailCatcher is released under the MIT License.
-See LICENSE.
+Copyright (c) 2010 Samuel Cochran.
+See LICENSE for details.

 ## Dreams